Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 N.C. coronavirus cases

-North Carolina has 1,498 confirmed cases of coronavirus and eight deaths of N.C. residents as of 9 a.m.
-March 31.
+North Carolina has 3,221 confirmed cases of the coronavirus and 46 reported deaths as of 10:15 a.m.
+April 7.
 Click here for the latest North Carolina count, which is updated each morning by the N.C.
 Department of Health and Human Services.

-There are 50 reported coronavirus cases in Guilford County and 42 in Forsyth County as of March 31, according to state health officials.
+There are 119 reported coronavirus cases in Guilford County with five deaths as of April 7, according to state health officials.

-On March 31, the Guilford County Department of Public Health reported that a 78-year-old person who died that same day is the county's first coronavirus-related death.

 The News & Observer of Raleigh, which is collecting data from county health departments and other sources in addition to the N.C.
-DHHS count, said the number of N.C. cases stands at 1,522 as of 4 p.m.
-March 31.
+DHHS count, said the number of N.C. cases is at least 3,257, with 52 deaths, as of 11:45 a.m.
+April 7.

 For details about N.C.'s response to COVID-19, visit the N.C.
 Department of Health and Human Services website.